Curvature Perturbations and Anomaly explain Dark Energy: Active dark energy

 where $\rho_{hor},\rho_{end},\rho_{reh}$ denote the energy density at the horizon exit, the end of inflation and the reheating era respectively. $V_{hor}$ is the potential at the horizon exit.
 We investigate the mechanism in which the conformal mode plays an important role.
 Thus we investigate a weakly coupled theory with a relatively small reheating temperature $T_R$.
 This fact implies the last term is very important.
 Nevertheless, we have no firm ground to assume that $N$ is much smaller than $50$.

 The conformal mode of the metric couples to the standard model particles via anomaly.
 It also couples to heavy fields such as the right-handed neutrino and the dark matter through the mass terms.
-The gravitational coupling gives rise to the suppression factor $H^2/M_P^2\sim \epsilon 10^{-9}$.
+The gravitational coupling gives rise to the suppression factor $H^2/M_P^2\sim \epsilon 10^{-7}$.
 The only upper limit is known for one of the slow roll parameter $\epsilon<1/200$.
-We assume $\epsilon\sim 10^{-2}$ in this paper although it could be smaller.
 The $\beta$ function in QCD is the largest standard model coupling of $O(1)$.
+They play an important role in this paper until the Universe cools down to the hadronic scale.
+It is because gluons become massive.
+In this respect, QED is most relevant to the dark energy problem since a photon remains massless.
 The right-handed neutrino and the dark matter may contribute significantly to the reheating process.
+However they are relevant only at very high energy scale since they cannot be produced otherwise energetically.

-It is important to understand the basic mechanism behind us\cite{ABYRM}.
-Let $\chi$ denote a particle which couples to time dependent curvature perturbation. $\omega$ denotes the magnitude of the curvature perturbation.
+It is important to understand the basic mechanism behind reheating\cite{ABYRM}.
+Let us consider the following equation of motion

+Here $\chi$ denotes a particle such as a gluon which couples to time dependent curvature perturbation. $\omega(t)$ denotes the curvature perturbation or conformal background.
+The second term in (\ref{eqmot}) is classically absent on FRW.
+It arises due to quantum effect: conformal anomaly as in (\ref{anomalous act}).
 The coupling $q$ is assumed to be small.

 As is often the case, the driving force is the harmonic oscillators with time dependent frequency.
 Particle production takes place when the adiabaticity is violated.
+Although $\omega(k) $ is constant outside the horizon $kt<1$, reheating takes place when it reenters the horizon $kt>1$.
+Since we are interested in the behavior of dark energy near the horizon, we adopt the following approximation $<\omega^2>_{out} \sim <\omega^2>_{horizon}$.

+The behavior of $<\omega^2>$ has been observed in the scalar power spectrum in CMB.
+Although it is not flat in general, it is approximately so for small angular momenta of horizon scale.
+We focus on those modes just got inside the horizon.

-In dark energy case, we find the tree approximation turns out to work excellently.
-By the end of inflation, we have generatednde Sitter entropy of $S\sim 10^{10}/\epsilon$.
+In dark energy case, we find the self-consistent weak coupling approximation works well.
+It is especially true now since the effective coupling is the fine structure constant $\alpha_e$.
 After the inflation, the Universe is reheated due to the particle creation in the time dependent background.
 In this process more entropy is generated in the form of hot radiation.
-Total entropy of CMB is $10^{45}$.
+Total entropy of CMB is $10^{45}$ while de Sitter entropy is $10^{120}$.
 After the reheating, the radiation dominated thermal equilibrium is realized.